-Each month, the Academy will introduce you to a new actuary who shares a glimpse about their professional and personal lives.
+Each month, we will feature a member of the Academy and share a glimpse into their professional and personal lives.

 WHY DID YOU BECOME AN ACTUARY?